Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 \subsection{Anisotropic least levels versus fundamental frequencies}

-In this subsection we raise some fundamental natural questions as part of the path that will lead us to the most relevant problems of this work, as well as their solutions.
-Some partial answers will also be provided below, while deeper statements will be presented later.
+We now raise some natural and important questions dealing with anisotropic energy levels as part of the path that will lead us to the most relevant questions, as well as their solutions.
+Some partial answers will still be provided in this subsection, while others will be given later.

 Given a real number $p>1$, a membrane $\Omega \subset \R^2$ and an $2D$ anisotropy $H \in {\cal H}$, we introduce the anisotropic $L^p$ energy associated to $H$ as the functional ${\cal E}_{p,H} \colon W^{1,p}_{0}(\Omega) \to \R$ defined by